The Short Version

 • Full KYC: name, address, SSN, government ID, date of birth

-• Sports markets only on launch; politics and economics listings expected in phases through 2026
+• Sports markets only at launch; politics and economics listings expected in phases through 2026

-• 0.01% flat fee — dramatically cheaper than the international platform
+• 0.01% flat fee - far cheaper than the international platform

-• Debit-card deposits — no crypto knowledge required
+• Debit-card deposits - no crypto knowledge needed

 State-level challenges

-A federal court ruled in 2025 that the Commodity Exchange Act preempts state gambling laws for sports event contracts — a major win for CFTC DCMs.
-Even so, several states have actively challenged access:
+A federal court ruled in 2025 that the Commodity Exchange Act overrides state gambling laws for sports event contracts.
+That's a big win for CFTC DCMs.
+Even so, several states have pushed back on access:

 StateStatus (April 2026)